CassandraSehic/CassandraSehic/_posts/2024-01-06-ai-in-fencing.md

 share-img: /assets/img/fencingai.png
 ---

-### Introduction: My Experience in the World of Fencing
+### My Experience in the World of Fencing

 Fencing has been a central part of my life for nearly a decade.
-It's shaped major decisions, including my choice of college, and has been a source of both joy and frustration.
+It's shaped major decisions, including my choice of universities, and has been a source of both joy and frustration.
 As a saber fencer, I've experienced the intense highs and lows of this sport.

 ### The Challenge of Refereeing in Fencing